Chart Color Schemes

 Chirnside Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chirnside Park's dwellings, as per the latest Census, consisted of 98.0% houses and 2.0% other types such as semi-detached and apartments.
-In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
-Home ownership in Chirnside Park was at 37.0%, similar to Melbourne metro's level.
-Mortgaged dwellings were 47.9%, while rented ones made up 15.1%.
-The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $1,950.
-Median weekly rent in Chirnside Park was $443, compared to Melbourne metro's $380.
-Nationally, Chirnside Park's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863.
-Rents in Chirnside Park were also substantially above the national figure of $375.
+Chirnside Park's dwelling structures, as per the latest Census, consisted of 98.0% houses and 2.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Chirnside Park was at 37.0%, with mortgaged dwellings at 47.9% and rented ones at 15.1%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+Weekly rent in Chirnside Park was recorded at $443, compared to Melbourne metro's $390.
+Nationally, Chirnside Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing